 Enrollment is open to applicants with a Bachelor’s degree regardless of academic major or profession.
 The AIP is designed for a variety of working professionals and individuals interested in advancing their careers in education and conservation, and can be completed in 2.5 to 5 years taking classes part-time while working.

-21 credit hours of AIP W+ courses that combine web-based instruction with experiential learning on-site at Woodland Park Zoo + 14 credit hours taken with AIP Master’s students nationwide via web-based learning communities.
-All 35 hours have a web component.
-Students also complete a Master’s portfolio.
+21 credit hours of AIP W+ courses that combine web-based instruction with experiential learning on-site at Woodland Park Zoo plus 14 credit hours of AIP Core Courses that occur on the web.
 Up to 7 credit hours from an Earth Expeditions global field course (www.earthexpeditions.org) may count toward the degree.

 Sample Graduate Course Topics